justinsunho/leesreview.com/content/pages/sat.md

       their schedules.
   - title: June 14th - August 5th (8 Weeks)
     image: /images/pages/home/dsc02754.jpg
-    description: Our students then go through an intesive 8 week course taht covers all SAT material, and requires weekly testing to ensure familiarity with the test and proper trajectory.
+    description: Our students then go through an intesive 8 week course that covers all SAT material and requires weekly testing to ensure familiarity with the test and proper trajectory.
   - title: 2 or 4-week extensions (Optional)
     image: /images/pages/SAT/stephen-lee.jpg